patricklafrance/wmfnext-shell/README.md

 }
 ```

-Start both applications and try navigating between local and remote pages.
+Start both applications and try navigating to the remote pages.

-You'll probably notice that the remote pages goes to the 404 pages!
+You probably noticed that you are redirected to the 404 page!
 What's going on?!

 ### Re-render the host application after remote modules registration

 > **Note**
 >
-> You might not need this if your host application is using Redux and you update the store once the bootstrapping is completed.
+> You might not need this if your host application is using a technology like Redux and you update the store once the bootstrapping is completed.

 The issue is that the host application finish rendering **before** the remote module is registered.
 Therefore, only the host application routes are rendered.

-To fix this issue, we have to re-render the application once the remote module is registered.
+To fix this, we have to re-render the host application once the remote module is registered.

-> This issue will only occurs with remote modules registered at runtime.
+> It's only problematic with remote modules registered at runtime.
 When strictly using modules registered at build time, it's not an issue and you don't need to add the following code.

-To fix the issue, the shell provide a `useRerenderOnceRemotesRegistrationCompleted()` function.
-Sadly thought, the solution also involve adding a little bit of custom code to link everything together.
+To help with that, the shell provide a `useIsReady()` hook.
+The `useIsReady()` hook will take care of re-rerendering the app once the remote modules registration is completed.
+The function will also return the registration status.
+This is is quite useful as you probably don't want to show a blank page to your users while the remote modules are registering.

-👉 First, update the host application `<App />` by adding the `useRerenderOnceRemotesRegistrationCompleted()` hook.
+👉 First, update the host application `<App />` by adding the `useIsReady()` hook.
 Then, add code to display a loading message while the remote modules register.

 ```tsx
 // host - App.tsx